What is a Montessori preschool?

 However, parents often wonder what is a Montessori preschool?
 A general perception is that any preschool that caters to the age group of 0-6 years is a “Montessori”.
 And to add to that perception, many preschools procure minimal Montessori materials and claim to be Montessori preschools.
 Yet, this cannot be further from the truth.

 Needless to say, for any preschool (Montessori or non-Montessori), the first requirements are safety, security, hygiene and cleanliness.
-In addition to these basic requirements, for a preschool to call itself a Montessori preschool, it should meet the following most essential requirements, in our view:
+In addition to these basic requirements, a pure Montessori preschool must meet the following most essential requirements, in our view:

-Prepared environment: The first things one observes in a Montessori environment (or classroom) are shelves with all kinds of familiar and unfamiliar materials organized neatly.
-These shelves are categorized into the verticals of Montessori Method (which are EPL, Sensorial, Language, Maths and Culture).
+The first things a parent observes in a pure Montessori environment (or classroom) are shelves with all kinds of familiar and unfamiliar materials organized neatly.
+These shelves are categorize into the verticals of Montessori method (which are EPL, Sensorial, Language, Maths and Culture).
 The environment has a complete set of materials and exactly one of each material (for a good reason).
-The materials are placed in such a manner that they are within the easy reach of children.
+The materials are placed in such a manner that they are within easy reach of the children.

 This mixed-age-group helps children immensely with their social skills.
 Older children learn to behave in the presence of younger ones and younger children feel at ease around bigger children.
 Another benefit of this setup is development of leadership skills.
 Older children get an opportunity to take a lead in helping out younger ones.
 At the same time, younger children get motivated to take-up newer activities when they observe older children doing them, aiding their own progression.

 Red flag for parents: If a school claims to be Montessori preschool but maintains environments (classrooms) based on 1-year age-groups such as “M1, M2, M3” or “Mont 1, Mont 2, Mont 3” and does not follow mixed-age-group, then it is violating one of the core principles of Montessori.